IFeelBloated/Oyster/README.md

   elasticity of the threshold, ranges from 0.0 to thr.

 ### Deblocking
-generally, Destaircase + Deringing combo is enough to typical blocking artifacts, this one works in extreme cases with severe blocking artifacts, you can actually tell this filter is fairly destructive from the previous "extreme cases" statement, **DON'T** use it if you don't have to, and use it with caution
+generally, Destaircase + Deringing combo is enough to typical blocking artifacts, this one works in extreme cases with severe blocking artifacts, you can actually tell this filter is fairly destructive from the previous "extreme cases" statement, **DON'T** use it unless you have to, and use it with caution

 workflow:
 - Make a 100% free-of-artifacts copy of the input by appending an NLMeans filtering to the basic estimation, regardless of detail loss